filecoin-project/specs/expected-consensus.md

 lookbackTickets: Winning tickets from each of the `TipSet` blocks at round N-K
 ```

-It is important to note that a miner generates two artifacts: one, a ticket from derived from last block's ticket to prove that they have waited the appropriate delay, and two, an election proof from K blocks back (where K could be 1) to run leader election.
+It is important to note that a miner generates two artifacts: one, a ticket from derived from last block's ticket to prove that they have waited the appropriate delay, and two, an election proof from `K` blocks back (where `K` could be 1) to run leader election.

->NOTE(@porcuquine): It would be extremely helpful for this paragraph (or at least a preview of the information it contains) to appear earlier in the document.
-Even if we don't provide the full explanation, I think adding some disambiguating modifiers to the word 'ticket' would help with forward references to the concept.
-Ill-considered and off the top of my head: 'delay ticket' and 'lookback ticket' (I first preferred 'election ticket', but that means some tickets will be both — I learned as I read further.).
-I don't want to needlessly propagate concepts, so maybe something overlapping more with existing language — but some kind of built-in distinction would be helpful.]

 Typically, either a miner will generate a winning ticket (see [Block Generation](#block-generation) or will hear about a new block (or multiple) by the end of a round (and start mining atop the smallest ticket of this new tipset).
 The round may also have no successful miners.